 Or, if you are a book lover, head towards the brightly lit street of Nguyen Van Binh nearby to browse through all the intriguing, minuscule containers of Vietnamese and international culture.

 Within a few years of its existence, the street has become a household name among all the locals.
 Come to Nguyen Hue Walking Street and see dynamism at its best.
-Youth club meetings, contemporary dances, zest-filled performances of would-be big stars congregate at the most crowded spot in Saigon at night.
+Youth club meetings, contemporary dances, and zest-filled performances of would-be big stars congregate at the most crowded spot in Saigon at night.
 Street food options are also abundant in the place.
-Side note: avoid Mondays, Tuesdays, and Wednesdays; otherwise you would find yourself pretty lonely in the vast open space.
+Side note: avoid Mondays, Tuesdays, and Wednesdays; otherwise, you will find yourself pretty lonely in the vast open space.

 You probably think roaming night markets in Saigon is kind of a classic (and lackluster) choice of activity in Southeast Asian travel destinations.
 Well, it may be.
 However, we’re sure there’s no better way to gain an authentic insight into the local life than visiting a market.

-With all the trading hotspots in Saigon that may give you a headache on choosing, we deem it imperative to put the following two items in our list of things to do in Saigon at night for you.
+With all the trading hotspots in Saigon that may give you a headache in choosing, we deem it imperative to put the following two items on our list of things to do in Saigon at night for you.